- Accommodations: Hosteria Airport Garden

 On this Ecuador hiking tour

 a Wildland representative will pick you up at Mariscal Sur International Airport in Quito, Ecuador.
-We will transport you to the Hosteria Airport Garden close to the airport so you can rest from your International flight.
+We will transport you to our hotel for the night.
+Most flights to Quito arrive late, so there are no acitivies planned for this evening.

 Today we’ll depart early in the morning for the beautiful Laguna Cuicocha, a deep blue lake that sits in the caldera of a towering volcano (over 11,000 feet in elevation).
 We will spend the day hiking around the beautiful crater lake, which offers stunning views, not only of the lake and its signature islands, but of the magnificent, neighboring Cotacachi Volcano (16,220 feet).
 At the end of our hike, we’ll eat lunch at the Mirador del Lago restaurant.
 When we are ready, we will return to Casa Mojanda for free time, dinner and peaceful sleep.
 Our guides will deliver the plan for the next day.